davidsneighbour/kollitsch.dev/content/blog/2022/notes-from-the-laboratory-january/index.md

   I am also not done with the post headings yet.
 They look weird right now, I know.
 Live with it for a while.
 - **Customers:** I am aware that more and more customers just float away.
 A huge problem is that Covid won't just disappear and the only industry on this island that matters, tourism, is still basically dead.
 Tour-organisations and promotional campaigns won't be able to hide, that the re-invention and recovery of tourism on Ko Samui is a whole different topic and a massive task in 2022 and beyond that year.
 - **Cooking:** I am experimenting with "Fried rice with vegetables" and several kinds of Tofu (two different meals).
 Not sure yet if one or the other will make it into my standard repertoire.
 - **Pokki:** My baby (a shihtzu dog, don't worry) is having more and more age related issues.
 Just yesterday his hind-legs gave up and he was crouching over the grounds for a day or two.
 He knows that his time is running out and I try to make it as amenable as possible for him.
-If I get up with the birds in the morning, today at 4am, we don't even need to spend the rest of the morning cleaning the house 🐶 The whole "lets give him all the food he craves at all times" strategy spectacularly backfired.
+If I get up with the birds in the morning, today at 4 AM, we don't even need to spend the rest of the morning cleaning the house 🐶 The whole "lets give him all the food he craves at all times" strategy spectacularly backfired.
 Lots of cleaning.
 I won't be listening to anyone telling me to give him more food anymore.
-- **Language Learning:** I didn't do much in this resort... well, I started looking into [Golang](https://pkg.go.dev/)... does that count?
+- **Language Learning:** I didn't do much in this resort… well, I started looking into [Golang](https://pkg.go.dev/)… does that count?
 I am programming a little CLI app that ties into [Hugo](https://gohugo.io) to create new content and objects of content.
 - **All the other stuff:** As always there was a lot of things that I just ignored or let slide.
 That's life.
 I guess.

 {{< taglist tag="laboratory" limit="-1" title="Recent Notes" >}}